Mitsubishi Electric (OTCMKTS:MIELY) Hits New 1-Year High – Here’s Why

 Mitsubishi Electric Co.
-(OTCMKTS:MIELY – Get Free Report) hit a new 52-week high during mid-day trading on Friday .
-The company traded as high as $62.4099 and last traded at $60.82, with a volume of 5252 shares changing hands.
-The stock had previously closed at $60.75.
+(OTCMKTS:MIELY – Get Free Report) reached a new 52-week high during mid-day trading on Thursday .
+The stock traded as high as $66.5499 and last traded at $64.38, with a volume of 40184 shares changing hands.
+The stock had previously closed at $63.52.

 Mitsubishi Electric Company Profile